microsoft/powercat-automation-kit/site/content/en-gb/features/scheduler.md

 - Verify the connection reference: Check the connection reference provided in the code or configuration and ensure that it is valid and correct.

-- Delete existing connections and recreate: If the Flow Checker warns that a connection reference is not used use the flow checker to delete existing connection.
-Recreate connection reference to the Machine or Machine group.
+- Delete existing connections and recreate: If the Flow Checker warns that a connection reference have not used been used you can use the flow checker to delete existing connections.
+Once the connections are deleted you can recreate connection references to the Machine or Machine group to enable the flow to be run.

 ## Notes